aleorfu/aleorfu/README.md

 - **Angular**, **React Native**
 - Databases like **MySQL** and **PostgreSQL**

-### 📂 What You'll Find Here:
-Most of my repositories will be related to mobile and cross-platform app development using Kotlin, but I also love exploring new technologies and sharing projects in different areas.

 ### 🌱 Constantly Growing
 I'm a firm believer in continuous improvement.
 I'm always open to learning and collaborating on projects that help me grow as a developer.